I have some errors with the hreflang tags

 Otherwise, your original version should have the hreflang tag regarding your original language.

-Some error messages on Squarespace and Webflow can come from the fact that Weglot is not able to edit your original pages by default.
+Some error messages on Squarespace and Webflow can come from the fact that Weglot cannot edit your original pages by default.
 When you set up Weglot and the subdomain integration, Weglot can only change the content of the translated pages, and it correctly creates the hreflang tags for all these pages.

 In the translated versions, the paths are the correct full paths of the current URL.
 In the original content, though, Weglot can't access it and add the full path in the hreflang tags.

-Here, you should be able to automatically manage the addition of alternative URLs with the relative URL of the page on the original version of your site, thanks to this documentation we created: https://github.com/weglot/integration-hooks.
+Thanks to this documentation we created: https://github.com/weglot/integration-hooks, you should be able to automatically manage the addition of alternative URLs with the relative URL of the page on the original version of your site.

-With it, you will be able to have the correct paths in the hreflang tags of your original pages too.
+With it, you will also have the correct paths in the hreflang tags of your original pages.

-However, please note that this isn't preventing Google from indexing your website, and the translated pages should be correctly indexed anyway
+This doesn't prevent Google from indexing your website, and the translated pages should be correctly indexed anyway.

 It’s a good idea to check that your hreflang tags are working correctly.
 We’ve developed the Hreflang Checker tool for this very purpose.

-Paste the URL that you want to check into the search bar and then click on the “Test URL” button.
+Paste the URL you want to check into the search bar and then click the “Test URL” button.